kevinfarrugia/react-recipes/recipes/render-props.md

 # Render props

+> This article is part of a section on how components can share data with their children.
+[See the section overview here](./children-data-overview.md).

 [Render props][render-props] is a technique for sharing data between a component and its children.
 Render props are based on the ability to pass functions as props to a component.

-Functions in props are usually meant as callbacks for the component to invoke.
-The component tells us _something has happened_.
-In contrast, functions that serve as render props are meant to be _rendered_ (that is, shown in the UI) by the component.
-So we're telling the component what to render.
+Functions in props are usually meant as callbacks for the component to invoke; the component tells us _something has happened_.
+In contrast, functions that serve as render props are meant to be _rendered_ (that is, shown in the UI) by the component; we're telling the component what to render.

 ## The canonical render prop: function as a child

-When `children` is used as a render prop, the pattern is also called **function as a child**, and it's the one most often seen around.
+> When `children` is used as a render prop, the pattern is also called **function as a child**, and it's the variant used most often.

+We tell components what to render all the time: passing children to components is one of the basic ways to compose our application's element tree.
+When a custom component receives children,

 ## Variants